1973 World Series: New York Mets

 The 1973 Mets' .509 season winning percentage is the lowest posted by any pennant winner in major league history.
 Injuries plagued the team throughout the season.

 The team got off to a promising 4–0 start, and went .600 for the month of April.
 Before long, however, the team was soon beset with injuries and fell in standing, just as with their previous season.
 Stumbling through the summer in last place, the Mets got healthy and hot in September, ultimately winning the division with a mere 82 victories, 1 1/2 games ahead of the St. Louis Cardinals.
 This marked the only time between 1970 and 1980 that neither their rival Philadelphia Phillies, nor the Pittsburgh Pirates, won the division.

 At 82–79, the 1973 New York Mets had the worst record of any team to play in a World Series.
 They had only the ninth-best record in the 24-team major leagues, behind the Oakland A's, the Cincinnati Reds (who they beat in the National League Championship Series), the Baltimore Orioles (who were defeated by Oakland in the American League Championship Series), the Los Angeles Dodgers, the San Francisco Giants, the Boston Red Sox, the Detroit Tigers and the Kansas City Royals (none of whom made the postseason).

 The 1973 New York Mets had the lowest winning percentage (now the second-lowest) of any postseason team (the San Diego Padres finished 82–80 in 2005).

 1969 holdovers Bud Harrelson, Jerry Grote, Wayne Garrett, Tom Seaver, Jerry Koosman, and Tug McGraw and Cleon Jones joined forces with the Mets' farm-system alumni John Milner and Jon Matlack and trade-acquired Rusty Staub, Félix Millán, and Willie Mays, now 42 years old.
 Don Hahn and Mays alternated in center field, although they both batted right-handed.

 The Mets' NLCS opponents, an imposing Cincinnati Reds squad that posted 99 victories during the regular season, were the favorite to return to the Series for a second consecutive year.
 (The Reds had fallen to the A's in the previous year's Series.)
 The 1973 NLCS went the full five games, and featured a now-famous brawl between Pete Rose and Mets shortstop Bud Harrelson.
 In the end, the Mets continued their improbable rise and bumped Rose and the rest of the mighty Reds from the playoffs.

 Willie Mays recorded the final hit of his career in Game 2.
 In four World Series (1951, 1954, 1962, and 1973), Mays did not hit a single home run.
 He hit only one in the postseason, during the 1971 NLCS.
-Mays also fell in the outfield.
+In Game 2, Mays slipped and fell while chasing a ball hit by Deron Johnson, allowing him to reach second base.